BSH Hausgeräte: 1984–2002

-In 1994, BSH founded the BSW Household Appliances Co. in China as a joint venture with the Wuxi Little Swan Group and began manufacturing and selling washing machines in Wuxi.
+In 1994, BSH founded the BSW Household Appliances Co. in China as a joint venture with the Wuxi Little Swan Group and began manufacturing washing machines in Wuxi.
 It also acquired Gaggenau Hausgeräte in Germany.
 During this same year in Brazil, BSH acquired the voting capital stock of the Brazilian home appliance manufacturer Continental 2001, São Paulo, which was then known as BSH Continental Eletrodomésticos (subsidiary sold in 2009).

 In 1995, BSH obtained a majority interest in PEG Profilo Elektrikli Gereçler Sanayii A.Ş. in Istanbul, thus adding another production site to its portfolio in Çerkezköy, Turkey.
 In Germany, the factory in Nauen, Brandenburg, was added.

 BSY Cooling Appliances Co., Ltd. was founded in China in 1996, which today operates under the name BSH Home Appliances Co., Ltd. Refrigerators and freezers were manufactured and sold in Chuzhou, China.
 During that same year, a majority interest was acquired in the home appliance manufacturer Coldex, S.A. in Lima, Peru, and production sites were added in Chuzhou, China; Lima, Peru; and Bad Neustadt, Germany.

 In 1997/98, BSH primarily expanded its holdings the U.S. BSH Home Appliances Partnership was founded in New Bern, North Carolina – now called "BSH Home Appliances Corporation" (formerly in Huntington Beach, California; since 2012, in Irvine, California), adding the New Bern manufacturing site to its factories.

 The U.S. home appliance manufacturer Thermador in Huntington Beach, California, was acquired in 1998, as was EDS Electronics, Drives and Systems in Regensburg, Germany/Michalovce, Slovakia, and a manufacturer of small home appliances in Ufesa, Spain.
 This was followed by the acquisition of additional production sites in Łódź, Poland; Chernogolovka, Russia; Michalovce, Slovakia; Vitoria and Echarri-Aranaz, Spain; and La Follette, Tennessee and Vernon, Vermont in the U.S.